 EltaMD advertised this blend as non-greasy with an SPF of 45 and water-resistant.
 And EltaMD Skincare UV Shield uses both mineral and chemical components.
 It is fragrance-free and paraben-free.
 This product from EltaMD is also oil-free to help prevent clogged pores for people with oily skin.

 Obagi also uses a blend of minerals and chemicals.
 With an SPF of 50, this product is designed to be non-greasy with a matte finish.
 People with sensitive skin enjoy this product and say it also has a moisturizing effect.

 Unseen Sunscreen is of SPF 40, oil-free, designed to be hydrating, and even offers protection from blue light.
-This product from Supergoop! leaves a soft finish and you can wear it under makeup.
+This product is from Supergoop! leaves a soft finish, and you can wear it under makeup.
 It is a pure chemical sunscreen that people love.
 Being an oxybenzone-free product, it’s marketed as safe for reefs—so go play in the ocean!